gardener/documentation/hugo/content/010-blog/2018_week_07/_index.md

 {{% blog_img "logo" "blog-service-service-stack.png" %}}

 Additionally, microservices are developed and deployed as containers independently of each another.
-This means that a development team can be developing, optimizing and deploying a certain microservice without impacting other subsystems.
+This means that a development team can develop, optimize and deploy a microservice without impacting other subsystems.